alexdalat/perfanno-vscode/README.md

 ## Extension Settings

+* `perfanno.file`: Perf datafile to search for by default.
+Will prompt with finder if file does not exist.
+Can be a file path.
 * `perfanno.eventOutputType`: Specifies the output format for virtual text when annotating.
 * `perfanno.localRelative`: Whether to show count relative to enclosing symbol (high sample count recommended).
 * `perfanno.highlightColor`: The color of the highlight.